Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Patients with a known history of asbestos exposure should be especially sensitive to any changes in their bodies.
 If patients have symptoms they believe could be caused by mesothelioma, they should contact a physician right away.
 Investigating early symptoms, even minor ones, may lead to early detection and improved prognosis.

-Stage 2 Mesothelioma Diagnosis and Causes
+Stage 2 Mesothelioma Cancer Diagnosis and Causes

 The diagnostic process often begins with an overview of the patient’s medical history.
 Patients with known asbestos contact should be sure to mention their exposure at this time.
 After that, doctors may conduct a physical exam to look for lumps, body changes and abnormalities.
 Then, doctors may order imaging scans and blood tests.